9 Lifestyle Changes That Happen After You Start Meditating

 Many people consume alcohol as a way of alleviating stress.
 If that’s you, then you may notice less of a desire to drink as much when the benefits of daily meditation start to kick in.

 Alcohol, after all, is a depressant.
-As meditation helps you release your stress and boost immunity, the need for excessive amounts of alcohol begins to wane.
+As meditation helps you release your stress, the need for excessive amounts of alcohol begins to wane.
 Cutting down your daily consumption to just a couple of glasses of wine in a week will start to seem like the natural thing to do.

 The saying “Time waits for no man,” can cause a lot of anxiety if you feel that you aren’t quite living up to your true potential.
 Or maybe if you've felt like there are people in your life who aren’t as smart as you are, but they seem to be doing better than you.